 Hepper is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-10 Dog Breeds With Floppy Ears (With Pictures)
+10 Dog Breeds With Floppy Ears (With Info & Pictures)

 Basset Hound

 There is just something incredibly warm about a dog with floppy ears.
 It’s almost as if they radiate kindness.
-It is a trait that makes them look exceptionally passive and friendly—even if they aren’t so much that way.
+It is a trait that makes them look exceptionally passive and friendly.
 While their body language may speak volumes about how friendly they are, in most cases, these dogs are very amiable and slow-paced.
-That makes many of these breeds compatible with large families, frequent visitors, and adventurous outings.
+Many of these breeds are compatible with large families, frequent visitors, and adventurous outings.

 We chose 10 out of many breeds that have delightfully floppy ears.
-If you’re a fan of long, droopy ears, you’re going to want to check out these adorable picks.
+If you’re a fan of long, droopy ears, you’ll want to check out these adorable picks.

 The 10 Dog Breeds With Floppy Ears